mvexel/OSMQualityMetrics/README.md

 - `ways.*` : A shapefile containing all way geometries with `version` and `timestamp` attributes.
 - `metrostats.csv` : The data metrics.
+- `tiger.csv` : Breakdown of TIGER CFCC classes
+- `relations.csv` : Breakdown of relation types
-- `userstats.csv` : User statistics.
+- `userstats.csv` : User breakdown

-Sample metrostats.csv and userstats.csv files are included in the `example-output` directory
+Sample output files are included in the `example-output` directory

 Notes
 =====